 Not interested in chowing down on waffles, pancakes, eggs, bacon, and toast throughout the duration of your cruise?
 Having something like muesli would give you all the nutrients you need for a healthy start to your day.
 A few options that are healthier for you reduce the temptation to run and eat something you probably shouldn’t have a lot of.
 This way, you can still enjoy some of the cuisines you find while on your cruise without feeling as guilty.

 Although going on a cruise can be a time to relax, too much lounging around isn’t good for your health.
 There are so many things to get into on and off the ship.
 For starters, many cruise lines offer exercise programs and gyms for passengers to enroll in.
 You could do a round of yoga or run on the treadmill for a few minutes.
-There’s also other options like playing sports.
+There are also other options like playing sports.
 There are often basketball and tennis courts available.
+Just don’t forget your tennis gear.
 Lastly, you can get off the ship during stops to partake in activities from watersports to hiking.

 Take Your Vitamins and Supplements